-- (2) The Director shall, upon receipt of a notification of an accident or an incident which occurs outside Botswana involving a Botswana registered aircraft or an aircraft operated by a Botswana operator - (a) acknowledge receipt of the notification; - (b) where the State of occurrence, the State of registry or the State of the operator which is investigating the accident or serious incident is a contracting State, provide the State as soon as is practicable with the following information - (i) any relevant information regarding the aircraft and flight crew involved in the accident or serious incident, and - (ii) where Botswana is the State of the operator, details of any dangerous goods on board the aircraft; and - (c) inform the State of occurrence, registry or of the operator - (i) whether the Minister intends to appoint or has appointed an accredited representative, and - (ii) where the accredited representative has been appointed and may be travelling to the State in which the investigation is being carried out, the contact details and the expected date of arrival of the accredited representative in such State. - (3) The Director may from time to time prescribe a list of incidents, in Schedule 1, to be regarded as serious incidents for the purposes of these Regulations. - 12.
-(1) Where the Director is of the opinion that it would be desirable for a public notice to be given that an investigation is taking place, he or she may do so in such manner as he or she may deem fit.
+- (iv) where the aircraft is of a maximum certificated take-off mass of more than 2 250 kilograms or a turbo jet powered aircraft, to the International Civil Aviation Organization; - (b) inform the State of registry, State of operator, State of design or State of manufacture either in the communication forwarding the notification or with a minimum of delay and by the most suitable and quickest means available to - - (i) whether, and the extent to which, an investigation may be conducted or is proposed to be delegated to another contracting State, and - (ii) the means by which the Director and the investigator-in-charge may be contacted; and - (c) as soon as is practicable to do so, provide the State of registry, operator, design or manufacture with any other information referred to in regulation 11 (3) which subsequently becomes available to the Director and any other relevant information pertaining to the accident or serious incident. - (2) The Director shall acknowledge receipt of notification of an accident or serious incident involving a Botswana registered or operated aircraft. - (3) The Director shall, upon receipt of a notification of an accident or an incident which occurs outside Botswana involving a Botswana registered aircraft or an aircraft operated by a Botswana operator - (a) acknowledge receipt of the notification; - (b) where the State of occurrence, the State of registry or the State of the operator which is investigating the accident or serious incident is a contracting State, provide the State as soon as is practicable with the following information - - (i) any relevant information regarding the aircraft and flight crew involved in the accident or serious incident, and - (ii) where Botswana is the State of the operator, details of any dangerous goods on board the aircraft; and - (c) inform the State of occurrence, registry or of the operator - (i) whether the Minister intends to appoint or has appointed an accredited representative, and - (ii) where the accredited representative has been appointed and may be travelling to the State in which the investigation is being carried out, the contact details and the expected date of arrival of the accredited representative in such State. - (4) The Director may from time to time prescribe a list of incidents, in Schedule 1, to be regarded as serious incidents. - (5) Where the State of occurrence is not aware of a serious incident, the State of registry or the State of the operator, as appropriate, shall forward a notification of such an incident to the State of design, the State of manufacture and the State of occurrence. - (6) The notification shall be prepared in one of the working languages of International Civil Aviation Organization, taking into account the language of the recipient, whenever it is possible to do so without causing undue delay. - (7) The State of occurrence shall dispatch the details omitted from the notification as well as other known relevant information as soon as it is availed.

+13. (1) Where the Director is of the opinion that it would be desirable for a Notice to public public notice to be given that an investigation is taking place, he or she may do so in such manner as he or she may deem fit.